deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

         gem "github-pages", group: :jekyll_plugins
         EOF

 1. Install "build dependencies" -- ubuntu packages that will be necessary to install some of the gems.

+    ~~~bash
     sudo apt install build-dependencies
+    ~~~

 5. Then, run `bundle install` (_without_ `sudo`!).
 This will generate a new file called `Gemfile.lock`.